asakaxgit/drizzle-chronicle/README.md

 - `version_id` - Auto-incrementing version identifier
 - `version_created_at` - Timestamp when version was created
 - `version_operation` - Operation type (INSERT, UPDATE, DELETE)

+Notes:
+- Updates record the post-update values in history (not pre-update snapshots).
+- Rollback performs an `update()` to restore values, which creates a new history entry.

 ### Version Tracking